nwpeckham88/the-ether/app_plan.md

 ### Library Usage Guidelines

-1. **Skeleton UI** - Use for:
+1. **TailwindCSS v4** - Use for:
-   - Form components (login, register, settings)
-   - Modal dialogs
-   - Buttons and basic inputs
-   - Toast notifications
-   - Skip complex components that can be built with basic HTML/CSS
+   - All styling throughout the application
+   - Utility-first approach for component styling
+   - Custom theme variables for consistent design

 2. **Motion One** - Use for:
    - 3D card transformations